 Furthermore, the energy consumption within the sector shows an unsustainable consumption mix for consistent economic growth.
 As provided, the residential (domestic) sector has the largest share in electricity consumption, almost 50 percent of electricity consumption is in the non-productive sector.
 The industry has a small share in electricity consumption.
-The industrial sector has the largest share in gas consumption but the residential sector overwhelmingly dominates oil consumption and coal is consumed by the industrial sector.
-It is agreeable that the current energy consumption and increase the share of energy consumption in productive sectors.
+The industrial sector has the largest share in gas consumption but the residential sector has a significant share in gas consumption as well.
+Whereas the transport sector overwhelmingly dominates oil consumption and coal is consumed by the industrial sector.
+It is agreeable that the current energy consumption pattern is not sustainable and there is a need to rationalize energy consumption and increase the share of energy consumption in productive sectors.
 As oil and coal are majorly imported to meet the demand, the utilization of coal and rationalization of oil consumption in the transport sector can help in reducing the country's dependency on other countries.